College of Sciences Calendar

-For the first time in 99 years, a total solar eclipse will cross the United States when the moon passes in front of the sun on Aug.
-21. During the celestial event, the moon will pass between the sun and the Earth, appearing to block the sun for almost an hour and a half.
-The eclipse will occur during the afternoon, peaking at 2:44 p.m.
+The College of Sciences invites you to celebrate Eclipse Day on the Brickyard.
+For the first time in 99 years, a total solar eclipse will cross the United States.
+During this rare celestial event, the moon will pass between the sun and the Earth, appearing to block the sun for almost an hour and a half.
+Raleigh will see a partial eclipse during the afternoon, peaking at 2:44 p.m.

 The celebration will be full of science activities and eclipse-related fun, including:

 - Safe ways to view the eclipse.
 We will provide a limited number of free solar glasses, which we encourage attendees to share, as well as other viewing opportunities, including a telescope with solar filter, a pinhole camera creation station and screens with livestreams from the path of totality.

 - Citizen science activities to monitor changes in weather and animal behavior over the course of the eclipse

 - A mini weather tower on-site and real-time streams of solar observations and weather data along the path of totality

 - Weather balloon launch with NC State’s Soundings Club